 2. FL Server NWDAF sends a Nnwdaf_MLModelTraining_Subscribe or Nnwdaf_MLModelTrainingInfo_Request to the selected NWDAF containing MTLF(FL Client NWDAF) that participates in the Federated learning to perform the local model training and determine the interim local ML model information based on the input parameter in the request from FL Server NWDAF, including ML model metric and initial ML model.
 The request also includes the maximum response time before which the FL Client NWDAF has to report the interim local ML model information to the FL Server NWDAF.

-3. [Optional] Each FL Client NWDAF collects its local data by using the current mechanism in clause 6.2 of TS 23.288 [5] if the Client NWDAF has not local data available already.
+3. [Optional] Each FL Client NWDAF collects its local data by using the current mechanism in clause 6.2 if the Client NWDAF has not local data available already.

 4. During Federated Learning training procedure, each FL Client NWDAF further trains the ML model provided by the FL Server NWDAF based on its own data, and reports the interim local ML model information to the FL Server NWDAF in Nnwdaf_MLModelTraining_Notify or Nnwdaf_MLModelTrainingInfo_Response.
 The Nnwdaf_MLModelTraining_Notify or Nnwdaf_MLModelTrainingInfo_Response may also include the local ML model metric computed by the FL Client NWDAF and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension of data, etc.) in the FL Client NWDAF.